 From there, you’ll walk across a very small trail before getting to the coast and it’s there that you’ll have to walk down a little bit to get to the actual beach.

-Once you get to Glass Beach, here is what you can expect:
+Once you get to Glass Beach, here is what you can expect to see:

 The glass is scattered everywhere, but it’s scattered and mixed in with the sand and other rocks.